corinalogan/grackles/EasyToReadFiles/g_feathermites.md

     format = "html", digits = 2)
 ```

-####*Alternative Analyses*
+#### *Alternative Analyses*

-We anticipate that we will want to run additional/different analyses after reading @statrethinkingbook.
+We anticipate that we will want to run additional/different analyses after reading McElreath (2016).
 We will revise this preregistration to include these new analyses before conducting the analyses above.

-###E. PLANNED SAMPLE
+### E. PLANNED SAMPLE

-Great-tailed grackles (n > 200) will be caught in the wild at three field sites across their geographic range: the center of their original range (Utila, Honduras), the middle of the northward expanding edge (Tempe, Arizona USA), and on the northern expanding edge (to be determined).
+Great-tailed grackles (n &gt; 200) will be caught in the wild at three field sites across their geographic range: the center of their original range (Utila, Honduras), the middle of the northward expanding edge (Tempe, Arizona USA), and on the northern expanding edge (to be determined).
 Individuals will be identified using colored leg bands in unique combinations, their data collected (blood, feathers, and biometrics), and then they will be released back to the wild.
 Some individuals (40-100) will be brought temporarily into aviaries for behavioral testing, and then they will be released back to the wild.

 Feather mites will be detected by examining the sampled feathers (2 rectrices and 2-3 contour (breast) feathers per bird) under a dissecting microscope.
 Any mites found will be removed from the feathers and examined under a compound microscope for identification to genus and morphospecies.
 Where numbers permit, COI (cytochrome oxidase I, a mitochondrial gene) barcodes will be generated for a subsample of these mites.